Duke Lacroix

-Markhus "Duke" Lacroix (born October 14, 1993) is an American professional soccer player who plays as a full-back for Colorado Springs Switchbacks in the USL Championship.
+Markhus "Duke" Lacroix (born October 14, 1993) is a professional footballer who plays as a full-back for Colorado Springs Switchbacks in the USL Championship.
+Born in the United States, he plays for the Haiti national team.

 Career

 Youth

 Lacroix grew up in the New Egypt section of Plumsted Township, New Jersey.
 He attended the Lawrenceville School, where he played soccer and ran track.
 The native of New Egypt, N.J., attended The Lawrenceville School, where he played four years of soccer and ran three years of track his high school, his tenure as a runner including a 4x400 relay win at the prestigious Penn Relays.
 He was a member of the U.S. Under-14 and Under-15 Boys National Teams and was also a member of the U.S. Under-18 Men's National Team player pool following his time in New Jersey's Olympic Development Program.

 He played four years of college soccer at the University of Pennsylvania between 2011 and 2014.
 While at the University of Pennsylvania, the two-time captain served as one of only three players in school history to receive four All-Ivy League honors (First-team honoree in 2013 & 2014, Second-team in 2012 and Honorable Mention in 2011).
 He was also the only Quakers player ever to be named both the Ivy League's Rookie of the Year (2011) and an Ivy League Player of the Year (Offensive POY in 2013).
 Lacroix graduated with the third most appearances in Penn history with 68, during which he racked up the fifth most points with 65, coming from 25 goals and 15 assists – including seven goals and an Ivy League-best six assists as a senior in 2014.
 While in college, Lacroix also appeared for Premier Development League side Ocean City Nor'easters in 2012 and 2013.